 Tie-ups with the Company's services or network as well as personnel support are essential to the operations of all of the services of the Company's subsidiaries and affiliates.
 The relevant sections of the Company work closely with each subsidiary and affiliate to provide necessary support.
 However, it might become difficult to adequately provide such cooperative support owing to operational expansion of the Company's businesses and those of its subsidiaries and affiliates, which could negatively impact the performance of each company.

 b.
-The Yahoo Japan Group faces risks related to its foreign exchange (FX) margin trading operations.
+The Yahoo Japan Group faces risks related to its financial instruments business and banking business.

 (i) Regulatory infringements could negatively affect our performance and financial condition.